NOAA-MDL/tdlpackio/README.md

 Provide a Python interface for reading and writing TDLPACK files.

 ## Requirements
-* Fortran compiler supported by f2py (GNU Fortran or Intel Fotran preferred)
+* Fortran compiler supported by f2py (GNU Fortran or Intel Fortran preferred)
 * Python 2.6+
 * NumPy 1.8+